 Ultimately, experts know what wording and ideas are more likely to be successful with people who have a drinking problem.
 This knowledge and experience will give you the best possible chance of success with your intervention.
 Your loved one deserves that advantage in overcoming the disease of addiction.

 There are many different types of intervention.
 Most fall under one of four categories:

 There are many options to alcohol interventions.
 Although it can be difficult to decide how to help an alcoholic, it can be done and there is plenty of help out .
-Consult an intervention professional and find out how you can help lead your family and your loved one toward a life of sobriety and health.
+Consult an intervention professional at Northeast Addictions Treatment Center and find out how you can help lead your loved one toward a life of sobriety and health.